pwnageByButchy/pwnageByButchy.github.io/ctf.md

 There are also hardware CTFs, these can happen for those into hardware devices, their security mechanisms and can usually extend into Lock Picking, Safes, card readers, electronics and motor vehicles.

 In information security, Capture the Flags (CTFs), a type of war-game, is a gamification of computer security.
-CTFs are usually designed to serve as an educational exercise to give participants experience deficiencies in a machine, system, operating system or application, as well as conducting and reacting to the sort of attacks found in the real world.
+CTFs are usually designed to serve as an educational exercise to give participants experience in finding deficiencies in a machine, system, operating system or application's security, as well as conducting and reacting to the sort of attacks found in the real world.